TylerKnvpp/swiftui-eye-tracking/README.md

 # swiftui-simple-tracking
-Simple SwiftUI app that moves a square around the screen based on eye position relative to screen
+SwiftUI app that moves a square around the screen based on eye position relative to screen